-OER encode/decode functions are generated when the -oer switch is specified on the command line.
+OER encode/decode functions are generated when the -oer switch or the - coer switch is specified on the command line.
 For each ASN.1 production defined in the ASN.1 source file, a C OER decode function is generated.
 This function will parse the data contents from an OER-encoded ASN.1 message and populate a variable of the corresponding type with the data.
+If the - coer switch is specified, then the encode and decode operations will be done using the x696 (ITU-T X.696 / ISO/IEC 8825-7:2014) canonical rules.